Prince Arthur of Connaught: Residences

-Following their marriage the couple lived at 54 Mount Street, Mayfair, which Arthur reportedly leased from Robert Windsor-Clive, 1st Earl of Plymouth.
+Following their marriage, the couple lived at 54 Mount Street, Mayfair, which Arthur reportedly leased from Robert Windsor-Clive, 1st Earl of Plymouth.
 They continued to occupy 54 Mount Street until September 1916, when they took a new London Residence at No. 17 Hill Street, Mayfair.
 By January 1920 they were residing at No. 42 Upper Grosvenor Street, Mayfair.
 Later in the same year they moved to 41 Belgrave Square, which Arthur had reportedly purchased during the Spring of 1920.
 41 Belgrave Square continued to be their London Residence until Arthur's death in 1938; the house was subsequently sold in 1939.

-Later life
+Later life and death

-After the accession of his cousin, King George V, Arthur and his father were the most senior male members of the royal family over the age of 18 to reside in the United Kingdom.
-As such, he undertook a wide variety of royal duties on behalf of the King, and acted as a Counsellor of State during periods of the King's absence abroad.
+After the accession of his cousin, King George V, Arthur and his father were the most senior adult male members of the royal family to reside in the United Kingdom.
+As such, he undertook a wide variety of royal duties on behalf of the King.
+Despite his increasingly prominent role in the royal family, Arthur did not receive any financial provision from the civil list; his grandmother Queen Victoria had privately agreed not to seek state-funded financial provisions for her younger grandchildren during the negotiations leading to the Prince of Wales's Children Act 1889.
+Despite this, in later life his cousin, Princess Alice, Countess of Athlone (who was also the child of a younger son of Queen Victoria) was granted an annuity of £5,000 from the civil list.